Type Study: Coolvetica Booklet

 Coolvetica is a sans-serif typeface inspired by logotypes from the 1970s.
 The neutral favorability of Helvetica lay foundation for interpretation: queue type foundry Typodermic Fonts and Canadian designer Raymond Larabie, who created Coolvetica in 1999.

 Arguably oversaturated in 2024, I have always been partial to Coolvetica’s clean appearance and subtle funk.
 In times of design block, it has never let me down.
-You will find Coolvetica featured in several of my projects, including the portfolio itself.
+You will find Coolvetica featured in several of my projects.

 Previous